Aspose/releases.aspose.com/content/en/barcode/php/new-releases/aspose.barcode-for-php-via-java-24.1.md

 With this release of the PHP barcode apps API, we have added multithreading capabilities for postal barcode processing.
 This update significantly improves processing speed, while dealing with large volumes of postal barcodes.

-Please upgrade to Aspose.BarCode for PHP via Java 24.1 today and experience faster postal barcode processing in your PHP barcode solutions.
+Please upgrade to Aspose.BarCode for PHP via Java 24.1 today and boost postal barcode processing in your PHP barcode solutions.

 > You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.BarCode for PHP via Java 24.1 Release Notes](https://releases.aspose.com/barcode/php/release-notes/2024/aspose-barcode-for-php-via-java-24_1-release-notes/).